The Meghan Markle Effect Has Landed! The Accessories She Wore for Her Debut With Prince Harry Are Already Sold Out

 “We were straight onto our factory in Italy to see if they could speed up our current order and placed additional orders,” he says.
 “They are pulling out all of the stops!”

-Wearing ripped jeans from Mother Denim, an oversized “husband shirt” by designer pal Misha Nonoo, the look was accessorized with dark tan leather Sarah Flint “Natalie” flats (currently sold out) and a matching tan tote bag by Angelina Jolie’s favorite, Everlane, (a leader in sustainable fashion) whose Day Market Tote is completely sold out in three of four colors, with stock not expected until Nov 25.
-The sunglasses have a waiting list of “hundreds” with stock not expected until at least the end of October.
-And Flint tells PEOPLE that though they don’t release sales data to the public, they did see an uptick in website traffic after Markle stepped out in the flats.
+Wearing ripped jeans from Mother Denim, an oversized “husband shirt” by designer pal Misha Nonoo, the look was accessorized with dark tan leather Sarah Flint “Natalie” flats (currently sold out) and a matching brown tote bag by Angelina Jolie’s favorite, Everlane, (a leader in sustainable fashion) whose Day Market Tote is completely sold out in three of four colors, with stock not expected until Nov 25 (see a similar style from Madewell).
+The sunglasses have a waiting list of “hundreds” with stock not expected until at least the end of October (see a similar style from Ray-Ban).
+And Flint tells PEOPLE that though they don’t release sales data to the public, they usually do see an uptick in website traffic after a high-profile figure (like Markle) steps out in their shoes.

 So what’s the sartorial appeal?